BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Introduction

 \subsubsection{From Bogomol'nyi--Prasad--Sommerfield algebras to Borcherds--Kac--Moody algebras}

-In 1996 \cite{harvey1996algebras} Harvey and Moore proposed a construction of an algebra of Bogomol'nyi--Prasad--Sommerfield (BPS) states associated to certain $N=2$ $4$-dimensional supersymmetric gauge theories.
-This proposal in part motivated later work of Kontsevich and Soibelman \cite{kontsevich2010cohomological}, in which they rigorously defined a cohomological Hall algebra associated to any smooth quiver with potential, or noncommutative Landau--Ginzburg model in Physics language.
+In 1996 Harvey and Moore \cite{harvey1996algebras} proposed a construction of an algebra of Bogomol'nyi--Prasad--Sommerfield (BPS) states associated to certain $N=2$ $4$-dimensional supersymmetric gauge theories.
+This proposal in part motivated later work of Kontsevich and Soibelman \cite{kontsevich2010cohomological}, in which they rigorously defined a cohomological Hall algebra associated to any smooth algebra with potential, or noncommutative Landau--Ginzburg model in physics language.
+Smooth algebras with potential define $3$-Calabi--Yau categories \cite{ginzburg2006calabi}.

-As part of the proposal in \cite{harvey1996algebras} a strong connection between algebras of BPS states and Borcherds--Kac--Moody (BKM) algebras was posited.
+As part of the proposal in \cite{harvey1996algebras} a strong connection between algebras of BPS states and Borcherds--Kac--Moody (BKM) \cite{kac1990infinite,borcherds1988generalized} algebras was posited.
 This connection is perhaps most easy to state (in the Kontsevich--Soibelman programme) in the case of a Dynkin ADE quiver $Q$: in this case one may consider a certain tripled quiver $\tilde{Q}$ with cubic potential $\tilde{W}$, such that the Kontsevich--Soibelman CoHA is the universal enveloping algebra of one half of the current algebra for the associated simple Lie algebra.
-In general the picture is more complicated, but at least one can say that for a \textit{general} quiver $Q$, the CoHA $\mathscr{A}_{\tilde{Q},\tilde{W}}$ built via the Kontsevich--Soibelman construction contains the universal enveloping algebra of the Kac--Moody Lie algebra associated to $Q$ \cite{davison2020bps}.
-We note that via dimensional reduction \cite{davison2017critical}, the Kontsevich--Soibelman CoHA for the pair $(\tilde{Q},\tilde{W})$ is isomorphic to the CoHA of $\Pi_Q$-modules considered in this paper.
+In general the picture is more complicated and developed in \cite{davison2023bps}, but at least one can say that for a \textit{general} quiver $Q$, the CoHA $\HO^*\!\mathscr{A}_{\tilde{Q},\tilde{W}}$ built via the Kontsevich--Soibelman construction contains the universal enveloping algebra of the Kac--Moody Lie algebra associated to $Q$ \cite{davison2020bps}.
+We note that via dimensional reduction \cite{davison2017critical,kontsevich2010cohomological}, the Kontsevich--Soibelman CoHA for the pair $(\tilde{Q},\tilde{W})$ is isomorphic to the CoHA of $\Pi_Q$-modules considered in this paper.